036/PluginBuilder/README.md

 Automatic building of plugin files.
 Complete the prompted input and it will build the plugin file placed within inc/plugins/

 ## Notes
-Requires Python 3 or above.
+Requires Python 3 or above to be run.